Collect & Clean: A Business Case for L&D Data Aggregation and Cleansing

 A global construction equipment manufacturer uses Watershed for its learning analytics reporting.
 They have a variety of dashboards for their learning team’s internal use and other dashboards created for managers reporting on their people.

-The company also pushes data that has been aggregated, cleansed, and processed in Watershed onto Power BI to provide reports to their executives—as executive leadership is used to and prefers this format.
 So, processing the data in Watershed and then pushing it to Power BI empowers the learning team to provide reporting and analytics to various audiences using the most appropriate tool for each group.

 In another example, Visa uses Watershed as analytics middleware to provide aggregated learning data to the various operations groups across the organization.
 The ability to export to a BI tool means the L&D team can leverage the in-house expertise of data analysts who are used to working with particular BI tools (i.e. where the L&D team can't do all the required analytics themselves).